yiduo-wang-32/yiduo-wang-32/README.md

 # Website Source Code

-The source code for [my website](https://yiduo-wang-32.github.io/).
+The source code for [my website](https://yiduo-wang-32.github.io/yiduo-wang-32/).

 The website is built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), which is build based on [MkDocs](https://www.mkdocs.org/) that converts markdown files into website that is deployable.

 ## Making Quick Changes Online

-To make quick changes to the content of the website, you can directly edit the markdown (`.md`) files in [`./docs`](./docs/) folder online.
+To make quick changes to the content of the website, directly edit the markdown (`.md`) files in [`./docs`](./docs/) folder online.
 Save and commit once you made the edits.

 See [below](#build-instructions) for making significant changes, with preview on your local machine.